 EEF reflects the characteristics of regional ecological economy and represents the degree of human load.
-Previous studies only calculated the production consumption and energy consumption, or incorporated the consumption of pollution, but ignored the consumption of water resources.
-Therefore, in this study, water resources consumption is included in the accounting for a modified EEF model.
-The resource consumption items of EEF are divided into four accounts, i.e., biological resources account (EEF{b}), energy consumption account (EEF{c}), water resources account (EEF{b}).
-The calculation is as follows [6-8]:
+Previous studies calculated the production consumption energy consumption, or incorporated consumption of pollution, while ignored consumption of water resources.
+Therefore, in this study, water resource consumption is included in the accounting for a modified EEF model.
+The resource consumption items of EEF are divided into four accounts, i.e., biological resources account $(EEF_b)$ , energy consumption account (EEFe), water resources account $(EEF_w)$ and pollution account $(EEF_p)$ .
+The calculation is as follows [9-11]: